despicablehorror/despicablehorror/README.md

 ❤︎

 - DNI: Pedos, zoos, homophobes and proshippers.
-AdminBright supporters.
 Common sense, right?
-Also DNI under 13s, you guys are too young for me to gaf
+Also DNI under 13s, you guys are too young for me to gaf ALSO DNI ADMINBRIGHT SUPPORTERS AND SCPBLR :3

+❤︎

 - DR. CLEF'S NUMBER 1 YUMESHIPPER AND FICTIONKIN.
 I also go by Clef or Alto only if close :3